Turtle Island, FIJI

-Description: Turtle IslandThe exclusive private paradise of Turtle Island is a dream come true.
+Description: Turtle IslandThe exclusive private paradise of Turtle Island is a romantic dream come true for couples.
 Fourteen private sandy beaches await you, fourteen thatched bures are set alongside the famous blue lagoon.
 The staff will spoil you with their hospitality or leave you to take pleasure in your solitude.
 There are many idyllic pursuits to be enjoyed from savouring the flavour of lobsters and champagne to horse riding through tropical forests, or perfecting the art of doing nothing at all.

 During the late 1970s, after reviewing thousands of exotic islands all over the world for filming the remake of the movie "The Blue Lagoon" (starring Brooke Shields), Columbia Pictures convinced Evanson to let them shoot on Turtle Island.
 In 1980, Evanson turned the studio's abandoned "bures" (cottages) into comfortable guest suites and opened "Turtle Island Resort".

 With great vision, intensive study, countless man hours and substantial financial investment, Evanson continued to make improvements around the island.
 He created ongoing and comprehensive water management, composting and recycling programs and implemented precise environmental and ecological procedures to preserve his island's natural resources.
 Particular attention was also paid to maintaining the Fijians' cultural integrity, making Turtle Island one of the premier eco-cultural resorts in the world.
 For many years, Evanson and Turtle Island guests have contributed to the staff's and neighboring villagers' well-being by building classrooms at local schools and providing free eye and dental clinics.